Azure/onboarding-guidance/Portal/Networking/L4-Networking.md

 ![Screenshot](./images/Networking-L4-2.png)

-* > This NSG can be attached to VM’s NIC or to a Subnet under VNET.
+* > This NSG can be attached to a VM’s NIC or to a Subnet under VNET.
 When VMs are created by default a NSG will get created and attached to VM’s NIC.
-This NSG will allow inbound RDP connection.
+This NSG will allow inbound RDP connections.
 If additional NSG rules (for example: HTTP Allow) needs to be added to VM’s NIC, you can go do VMs Network Interface, select existing NSG and add/delete rules to Inbound security rules or Outbound security rules.
 This is a right way to do it rather than creating new NSG and adding to VM’s NIC.

 * Following steps will walk through on how to add NSG to a Subnet under a VNET.
-  * > If VNET and subnet hasn’t created, make sure to create them first.
+  > If VNET and subnet hasn’t created, make sure to create them first.
 Create a new VM from Azure Marketplace image lesson will walkthrough on how to create them first.
   * Select **Virtual networks** from left navigation bar.
 Select a **VNET**, For example: **azureft-usw2-vnet**
   * Select **Subnet** under **SETTINGS**
   * Select one of the subnet from the next blade.
 For example: **azureft-web-snet**